tiagolo/tiagolo.github-io/about.md

 Este é meu blog pessoal, para realização de experimentos e documentação de experiências vividas por mim no ambiente profissional de TI.

-This is my personal, for me to report expirements and my personal expirience as a professional of IT.
+This is my personal, for me to report experiments and my personal experience as a professional of IT.

 I am Tiago Lopes da Costa, born in [maps]() Fortaleza, Ceará, Brazil